Railway Museum (Saitama)

 The Railway Museum (鉄道博物館, Tetsudō Hakubutsukan) is a railway museum in Saitama, Saitama, Japan, which opened on 14 October 2007.
-It was built and is operated by the East Japan Railway Culture Foundation, a non-profit affiliate of the East Japan Railway Company (JR East).
-It consists of a 19,800 m² building on a site covering 42,500 m², with a display area 9,500 m² in size.
+It was built and is operated by the East Japan Railway Culture Foundation, a non-profit subsidiary of the East Japan Railway Company (JR East).
+It consists of a 19,800 m2 building on a site covering 42,500 m2, with a display area 9,500 m2 in size.

 The museum features about 30 railway cars, train cab simulators, railway model dioramas, mini trains, storage for artifacts and books, video booths, a multi-purpose hall, a gallery balcony, a cafeteria, a museum shop, and a research room.

 Facility

 The museum places emphasis on learning through interactive experiences and is mainly divided into two zones: the history zone and the learning zone.
 The history zone recounts the history of railway technology with the help of trains that were in service in the past.
 In the learning zone, visitors can gain knowledge of the principles and mechanisms of railway with the use of actual parts and models.
 The tour of the museum takes roughly two hours with extra time for interactive exhibits.

 A library room, known as the "Teppaku Reading Room" opened on 21 July 2012 in the remodelled North Wing of the museum.